 The health of your car's engine largely depends on regular oil changes.
 The oil lubricates the engine parts, reduces friction, and dissipates heat, preventing damage and wear and tear.
 Adhering to the recommended oil change intervals can significantly extend your engine's life and improve its performance.

-Generally, it is advised to change your oil every 5,000 to 10,000 km or every three months, depending on your car's make and model, as well as your driving habits.
+Generally, it is advised to change your oil every 3,000 to 5,000 miles or every three months, depending on your car's make and model, as well as your driving habits.
 However, it is essential to consult your car's owner's manual for specific recommendations.

 There are different types of engine oil, including conventional, synthetic, and semi-synthetic, with each type designed to cater to specific engine requirements.
 Choosing the right engine oil for your car is vital to ensuring optimal engine performance and longevity.